 As will be shown in Section V-A, in practice the performances are better using the top and the bottom populations than using only the best and the worst explosion sparks.

-The framework of the guided fireworks algorithm is shown in Algorithm 3.
+The framework of the GFWA is shown in Algorithm 3.

-Algorithm 3 Guided Fireworks Algorithm
+Algorithm 3 GFWA

-- 1: Randomly initialize μ fireworks in the potential space. - 2: Evaluate the fireworks' fitness. - 3: repeat - 4: Calculate λ_i according to Eq.(2). - 5: Calculate A_i according to Eq.(4) and Eq.(5). - 6: For each firework, generate λ_i sparks within the amplitude A_i according to Algorithm 1. - 7: For each firework, generate guiding sparks according to Algorithm 2. - 8: Evaluate all the sparks' fitness. - 9: Keep the best individual as a firework. - 10: Randomly choose other $\mu 1$ fireworks among the rest of individuals. - 11: until termination criteria is met. - 12: return the position and the fitness of the best individual.
+- 1: Randomly initialize μ fireworks in the potential space.

+- 2: Evaluate the fireworks' fitness.

+- 3: repeat

+- 4: Calculate λ_i according to (2).

+- 5: Calculate A_i according to (4) and (5).

+- 6: For each firework, generate λ_i sparks within the amplitude A_i according to Algorithm 1.

+- 7: For each firework, generate guiding sparks according to Algorithm 2.

+- 8: Evaluate all the sparks' fitness.

+- 9: Keep the best individual as a firework.

+- 10: Randomly choose other $\mu 1$ fireworks among the rest of individuals.

+- 11: until termination criteria is met.

+- 12: return the position and the fitness of the best individual.

-In each iteration, after the guiding sparks are generated, the candidates' set from which the fireworks of the next generation will be selected includes three kinds of individuals: current fireworks, explosion sparks and guiding sparks.
+In each iteration, after the GSs are generated, the candidates' set from which the fireworks of the next generation will be selected includes three kinds of individuals: 1) current fireworks; 2) explosion sparks; and 3) GSs.
 Except for the best candidate, the other candidates are still randomly selected.